braunjHun/jumpstart_t2/README.md

   GIVEN all the squares [2;0 + 2;1 + 2;2 + 1;2 + 1;2] to mark
   WHEN drawing the board
   THEN I will see all the markings on the board and the message the land is cleared!
 GOOD JOB!

+  # User Story #6 ⚠️
+As a player
+I want win automatically if the massive cleaning function clear the board So that I can win the game

+ ## Scenario #1
+  GIVEN bomb on [0,2] then click on [0,0]
+  WHEN drawing the board
+  THEN I will see all squares cleared and the message the land is cleared!
+GOOD JOB!